DOliana/dewpoint-ventilator/README.md

 - MQTT to
   - post the sensor data and ventilation status
   - be able to change settings remotely
-- possibility to save config values across reboots
+- config values are persisted across reboots

 sources: